Sleepy-Panda/FeeshNotifier/docs/Future ideas & requests.md

 - Profit tracker causes lags after a while (memory consumption grows)
 - [Bug] Some items are tracked by Fishing Profit Tracker when dropped, but drop was prevented by SB settings (basically it drops and picks up again).
 - [Bug] Trading with other players adds items to the profit trackers.
-- [Bug] Fishing Profit Tracker recalculates profits/h too often when in "display buttons" mode.
-- [Bug] Fishing Profit Tracker does not recalculate profits/h while fishing and not gaining any loot (e.g. dirt fishing).

 ## Deployables